vmware-tanzu/velero/site/content/docs/main/enable-api-group-versions-feature.md

 ## Procedure for Using the Enable API Group Versions Feature

 1. [Install Velero](basic-install.md) on source cluster with the [feature flag enabled](customize-installation.md/#enable-server-side-features).
 The flag is `--features=EnableAPIGroupVersions`.
 For the enable API group versions feature to work, the feature flag needs to be used for Velero installations on both the source and destination clusters.
-2. Backup and restore following the [migration case instructions](migration-case.md).
+2. Back up and restore following the [migration case instructions](migration-case.md).
 Note that "Cluster 1" in the instructions refers to the source cluster, and "Cluster 2" refers to the destination cluster.

 ## Advanced Procedure for Customizing the Version Prioritization